 Step 2: Submit a Proposal

-After your Letter of inquiry is reviewed, you will be notified as to whether you are eligible to submit a full proposal.
+After your Letter of Inquiry is reviewed, you will be notified as to whether you are invited to submit a full proposal.
 The Application Overview outlines the application questions and attachments needed to complete the application.
-Log in to the Grants Management Portal and click on the “Current Proposals” icon, not the “New Proposal” icon, to complete the application form.
+If your organization is invited to submit a full proposal, you will receive more detailed instructions to access the application in the portal.